microsoft/InnerEye-DeepLearning/docs/source/md/sample_tasks.md

 Finally, upload this folder (with the images and dataset.csv) to Azure Blob Storage.
 We recommened using the [Azure Storage Explorer tool](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) for this.

-For details on creating a storage account, see [Setting up AzureML](setting_up_aml.md#step-4-create-a-storage-account-for-your-datasets).
+For details on creating a storage account, see [AzureML Setup](setting_up_aml.md).
 All files should go into a folder in the `datasets` container, for example `my_lung_dataset`.
 This folder name will be passed into InnerEye using the `azure_dataset_id` flag of the model configuration (see below).

 ### Creating the lung model configuration and starting training

 You can then create a new model configuration, based on the template [Lung.py](https://github.com/microsoft/InnerEye-DeepLearning/tree/main/InnerEye/ML/configs/segmentation/Lung.py).
-To do this, create a file
-`InnerEye/ML/configs/segmentation/MyLungModel.py`, where you create a subclass of the template Lung model, and add the `azure_dataset_id` field (i.e., the name of the folder that contains the uploaded data from above), so that it looks like:
+To do this, create a file `InnerEye/ML/configs/segmentation/MyLungModel.py`, where you create a subclass of the template Lung model, and add the `azure_dataset_id` field (i.e., the name of the folder that contains the uploaded data from above), so that it looks like: